 That's my biggest point, Victoria.

-Nobody seems to remember anymore that he was illegally surveilled, he wasn't minimized, he was unmasked and raw intelligence was leaked, and now it seems that not only we weaponizing intelligence, but we're uh we're literally now weaponizing and criminalizing political differences.
+And now it seems that not only are we weaponizing intelligence, but we're literally now weaponizing and criminalizing political differences.

-All right, we gotta take a break.
+All right, we've got to take a break.

 Stay right there.

-We have so many questions, so little answers and so little time.
+We have so many questions, so little answers, and so little time.

-All right, as we continue, Sarah Carter, investigative reporter, and Victoria Tunsing, uh, who is the attorney for the FBI informant.
+All right, as we continue, Sarah Carter, investigative reporter, and Victoria Tunsing, who is the attorney for the FBI informant.

-Well what is the latest with the FBI informant?
+What is the latest with the FBI informant?

-So the FBI ignored, for example, there was a congressional referral and Jason Chaffetz had an exchange with with uh James Comey, Sarah, about did you ever review documents where Jim Jordan uh asked her specifically and she said there was nothing more classified on my emails, either sent or received, and Comey says, I don't remember reviewing that particular testimony, et cetera, et cetera.
+Okay, so the FBI ignored, for example, there was a congressional referral, and Jason Chaffetz had an exchange with James Comey, Sarah, about did you ever review documents where Jim Jordan asked her specifically and she said there was nothing more classified on my emails, either sent or received.

 Yeah, I would think so.

-And I think this is part of the reason why the Justice Department right now is looking at this um and very closely.
+And I think this is part of the reason why the Justice Department right now is looking at this and very closely.

 But one thing I do know is that within the Justice Department, they are taking this very seriously and they're looking at it.